 The best time to get life insurance is when you’re young and healthy.
 This is when you’re able to get the best rates and coverage.
 A common myth is that you need to be at a certain age or stage in your life before purchasing life insurance.
 This couldn’t be further from the truth.
 There are a few factors you should consider when you’re ready to purchase life insurance.
 One of the main factors is determining your debt and your assets.
 For example, do you own a home or business?
 Do you have a 401K or IRA?
 What about your personal savings?
 Total up these assets.
 Next, what about debt.
 Do you have a mortgage, vehicle loan, or other outstanding debts?
 Total up these debts.
 From there you should be able to determine if you need insurance, and if so what a sufficient amount would be.
 Another important factor to consider before purchasing life insurance is your health.
-You’re not eligible to get life insurance if you have a terminal illness such as cancer or untreated Hepatitis-C. However, if you have an illness that can be treated, you might still be eligible for life insurance.
+You’re not eligible to get life insurance if you have a terminal illness.
+However, if you have an illness that can be treated, you might still be eligible for life insurance.
 This all depends on the severity of your illness and what your doctor says.
 If you are healthy, in your early to mid-20s, and have no dependents, you can get a lower-cost life insurance policy than someone older with a family to provide for.

 How Much Life Insurance Do You Need?